 Is Homebrewing Legal?

-Yes, except in 2 states – Alabama and Mississippi.
+Yes, it is.
 In 1979, President Jimmy Carter signed a bill into law that made homebrewing federally legal, but left the final say up to the states.
-Utah just legalized homebrewing in May 2009, but the three states mentioned above have yet to come to their senses.
+In May 2013, Mississippi became the final state to legalize homebrewing, making it legal in all 50 states.

 There are a couple of strings attached to the federal regulations.